fengsterooni/MySimpleTweets/README.md

 Simple Twitter Client
 =============

-This is an Android application to view a Twitter timeline and composing a new tweet.
+This is an Android application for viewing a Twitter timeline and composing a new tweet.

 **_Completed user stories:_**